Purple Line (Maryland): Potential expansion

 There have been several proposals to expand the 16-mile (28.8-km) line further into Maryland or to mirror the Capital Beltway as a loop around the Washington, D.C., metropolitan area.
-In 2015, the Sierra Club has argued for a Purple Line that would "encircle Washington, D.C." and "connect existing suburban metro lines."
+In 2015, the Sierra Club argued for a Purple Line that would "encircle Washington, D.C." and "connect existing suburban metro lines."
 Maryland Lieutenant Governor Anthony Brown, while campaigning in 2006, said he would "like to see the Purple Line go from Bethesda to across the Woodrow Wilson Bridge," adding, "Let's swing that boy all the way around”—that is, have the Purple Line circle through Virginia and back to the line's Bethesda terminus.

 "The Inner Purple Line Campaign” advocacy group proposed in 2009 that the Purple Line be extended westward to Tysons Corner and eastward to Largo, and that it could eventually cross the new Wilson Bridge from Suitland through Oxon Hill to Alexandria, eventually forming a rail line that encircles the city.
 The Woodrow Wilson Bridge (I-495's southern crossing over the Potomac River) is built to carry a heavy or light rail line.
 Suggested stops along this proposed Purple Line expansion include: